pbalbastro/frameworkium-bdd/README.md

 ## How to Run using Maven Build
 1. Run using command
-`clean verify -Dbrowser=chrome -Denvironment=https://www.cimb.com.sg/en/personal/home.html -Dmaximise=true`
+`clean verify -Dtags=@CIMBTest -Dbrowser=chrome -Dmaximise=true -Denvironment=https://www.cimb.com.sg/en/personal/home.html`

 ## How to view the report